-Medicare Advantage plans and the Medicare Prescription Drug Program
+Medicare Advantage Plan & Medicare Prescription Drug Program

 This advisory was prepared by the California Department of Insurance to help seniors protect themselves against predatory insurance sales practices during open enrollment for Medicare Advantage plans and the Medicare Prescription Drug Program.
 Insurance is a difficult and challenging subject for anyone regardless of age, financial status, education, and experience.
 To help protect yourself from aggressive or deceptive sales practices, please consider these tips: